torik42/YaLafi/README.md

 ## Remarks on implementation

 ### Scanner / tokeniser

+The scanner identifies token types defined in yalafi/defs.py.

 - All “normal” characters yield an own token.
 - Many character combinations like '{', '\\\[' or '---' are recognised